-Class players of the year Sharife Cooper (Juniors), Patrick Baldwin Jr. (Sophomores) and Emoni Bates (Freshmen) headline the 2018-19 Underclass All-American team.
+Class players of the year Patrick Baldwin Jr (Juniors), Emoni Bates (Sophomores) and D.J.
+Wagner (Freshmen) headline the 2019-20 Underclass All-American Elite team.

-Seven juniors named to the 25th Annual All-American Elite Team headline a group of 67 elite players selected to the 2018-19 Underclass All-American team powered by ballislife.com.
+Two juniors and a sophomore named to the 26th Annual All-American Elite Team headline a group of 75 elite players selected to the 2019-20 Underclass All-American Elite team powered by ballislife.com.

-It’s a yearly ritual for some underclass All-Americans to change programs and each year, more players are classifying up in order to speed up the recruiting process or join a class that will be more advantageous to their development.
+As is the case every year, some underclass All-Americans will transfer programs and have already made the announcement.
+Each year, more players are classifying up in order to speed up the recruiting process or join a class that will be more advantageous to their development.

 National Grassroots Editor Ronnie Flores selects this performance-based squad with input from Mr. Basketball USA panelists.
 It is chosen after the conclusion of the season, which makes the Underclass All-American Team more reflective of players who made state championship runs.